faenrandir/a_careful_examination/documents/my_journey/indicators_of_my_dedication.md

+---
-## Indicators of my dedication and spiritual development
+title: "Indicators of my dedication and spiritual development"
+permalink: /indicators-of-dedication-and-spiritual-development/
+doctype: snippet
+layout: page
+---

 It's difficult to quantify spiritual development and dedication.
 Nonetheless, here are some indicators that I took the Gospel and my spiritual development very seriously: